Orthopedic & Sports Medicine Surgery Procedures

 This video is a behind-the-scenes look at what happens in the operating room on the day of surgery.
 Dr. Bennett demonstrates how patients are positioned on the surgical table, depending on the type of surgery and whether the surgery is being done arthroscopically or is an open procedure.
 He also describes the equipment used during surgery including the C-arm which allows the surgeon to use imaging called C-arm fluoroscopy during the procedure.

 Dr. Bennett emphasizes the point that if you have any questions about your surgery, please discuss your questions thoroughly with your physician well before the date of surgery.
-You do not want to wait until the day of surgery to raise important questions with your surgeon on topics like the risks of surgery, treatment options and the likely outcomes.
+You do not want to wait until the day of surgery to raise important questions with your surgeon on topics like the risks of surgery, treatment options, and the likely outcomes.
 These important questions need to be discussed and thought about well before the day of surgery.
 You should be relaxed and confident about your procedure and confident about your surgeon.

 Dr. J. Michael Bennett is a Board Certified Orthopedic Surgeon and Fellowship Trained Sports Medicine Specialist with offices in Houston, near the Houston Galleria, and in Sugar Land at the corner of Sweetwater and Lexington Boulevards, near First Colony Mall.
-Call us at 281-633-8600 in Sugar Land and at 713-234-3152 in Houston.